akeneo/pim-community-dev/internal_doc/architecture/context_map.md

 ![image](images/context_map/weasel.svg)

+## Octopus

+The Octopus squad handles **Connection** bounded context.
+This bounded context is related to the *Connectivity* topic and has dependencies with *User Management* and *Platform*.

+### Definitions

+#### Connectivity

+> Set of features that eases connectivity with third party systems.

+- **Connection** : Manage connections with external systems and provides information and tools to ease connectivity.

 ## Do we cover all PIM code?

 The answer is **No**.
 All teams are responsible of two other things: our tools and the platform.